 Supreme Court and Appellate Advocacy

 Our Supreme Court and appellate experience on privacy matters includes issues arising under the Freedom of Information Act (FOIA), reverse-FOIA, and the Fair Credit Reporting Act (FCRA).
 Our lawyers have experience litigating these issues both from inside the federal government and from the private sector, in federal courts of appeals as well as the U.S. Supreme Court.
-Most recently, we won a Fair and Accurate Credit Report Act (FACTA) case (based on printing of consumer credit card information) on behalf of a major retailer in the 8th Circuit and are defending that judgment in the Supreme Court (Hammer v.
-Sam’s East, Inc., 2014 WL 2524534 (8th Cir.
-June 5, 2014)).
+Our appellate team won a Fair and Accurate Credit Report Act (FACTA) case (based on printing of consumer credit card information) on behalf of a major retailer in the 8th Circuit and defended that judgment in the Supreme Court (Hammer v.
+Sam’s East, Inc., 754 F.3d 492, 500 (8th Cir.
+2014), cert. denied, 135 S.Ct.
+1175 (2015)).
 We have also won a reverse-FOIA action in the D.C.
 Circuit, overturning as arbitrary and capricious an agency decision that involved the disclosure of contractor auditing materials (United Technologies Corp. v.
 Department of Defense, 601 F.3d 557 (2010)).

 - advise clients, including clients acting in their capacity as employers and plan sponsors, on breach reporting obligations following data incidents

 - draft data breach remediation and response policies and procedures for clients ranging from retailers to health information exchanges to employer-sponsored group health plans

 - provide public policy advocacy related to cybersecurity and biometric initiatives on behalf of an identity management company